-The Museum of Fire, as the name suggests, is phenomenal place for visitors to learn about the history of the country’s fire services.
+The Museum of Fire, as the name suggests, is a phenomenal place for visitors to learn about the history of the country’s fire services.
 The museum is home to exhibits revolving around fire safety, firefighting techniques, as well as the history of firefighting in the country.

 Museum of Fire Entry Fee, Opening Hours & Truck Show, Penrith NSW

-On arrival at the museum, visitors get to learn more about what happens in explosive accidents.
+On arrival at the museum, visitors get to learn more about what happens in dangerous accidents.
 This is an integral part of the visit because it also teaches visitors the most elemental rules that revolve around smoke and fire.

-The ability to look at the kind of damage fire causes, both on property and the human body, is an eye-opening experience.
+The ability to look at the kind of damage fire causes, both on the property and the human body, is an eye-opening experience.
 Add to these the numbers and facts about fire, including the emergency numbers to call, and you get an idea of just how important this museum is.

 Head on to the theatre where you get to watch a short film on the importance of fire safety.
 From here, it is a dream come true for fire engine enthusiasts.
 From horse-driven fire trucks that highlight fire fighting in the years gone by, to war-time fire trucks, there are many different trucks on display to view and experience.

 There is a children’s play area that features models of the different fire trucks, interactive games, and even cabins to play in.
 Visit the souvenir shop to get some great gifts and firefighting memorabilia.
 The Museum of Fire does not have a Cafe, but light snacks (chips, chocolate and soft drinks/water) are available in the Gift Shop.